 - No blackout dates, super easy to book

 - Companion fare and miles cannot be used in the same booking.

 I have an Alaska Airlines credit card, and they offer many perks that I love.
-First, you get a generous 60,000 miles sign-up bonus when you spend 3,000 in your first 90 days.
-That’s enough for a free flight in itself!
+First, you get a generous sign-up bonus when you spend 3,000 in your first 90 days.
+Usually that’s enough for a free flight in itself!

 Then you get an annual companion fare, which is perfect for a traveling couple or friends.
 This allows you to book a second flight for another person for only $99 + taxes and fees.
 And when you fly, you earn miles for each mile flown.
 Some credit cards only do miles based on the cost of the flight, which is always less than the actual miles flown.
 For example, when I fly to Seattle and back, I get about 3,000 miles.
 And, there are no blackout dates